 - Bermuda's vigorous growth can retard weed infestation.
 However, use of a pre-emergent herbicide, recommended for use on Bermuda lawns on the label, is strongly recommended in the spring and fall.

-- Apply pre-emergent weed control and “weed and feed” combinations that are specifically labeled for Bermuda grass.
+- Apply pre-emergent weed control products that are specifically labeled for Bermuda grass.
 Apply weed control according to the table below.
 Read and follow all label directions.

 - Pests may become a problem, especially if Bermuda is not growing healthily (too much or too little fertilizer or water, etc.).